psiberx/cp2077-respector/README.md

 ![CP2077 Respector GUI](https://siberx.dev/cp2077-respector/gui-3-options.png)

-The GUI is disabled by default.
-If you want to use the GUI, you need to enable it in the [configuration](#configuration).
+With Cyber Engine Tweaks 1.8.4 or higher the GUI will show up when opening the console, and hide when closing the console.
+For version 1.8.3 you have to use hotkey to open the GUI (default is F1).

 ### Configuration